-Impairment assessment of property, plant and equipment and right-of-use assets
+Impairment assessment of property, plant and equipment and rightof-use assets

-The carrying amounts of the property, plant and equipment and right-of-use assets of the Group as at 31 December 2023 were US\$1,661,852,000 and US\$215,463,000, respectively, which in aggregate represented 71% of the Group's total assets.
+The carrying amounts of the property, plant and equipment and right-of-use assets of the Group as at 31 December 2024 were US\$1,827,726,000 and US\$235,841,000, respectively, which in aggregate represented 65% of the Group's total assets.

-Management is required to perform impairment assessment on an asset if there is an indicator that the recoverable amount of the asset may be lower than its carrying amount.
-The Group performed an impairment assessment of its property, plant and equipment and right-of-use assets in accordance with Hong Kong Accounting Standard ("HKAS") 36 Impairment of Assets issued by the HKICPA and concluded that these assets may be impaired, given that there is a downturn in container shipping industry resulting in a significant decline in operating profit flowing from the assets during the year.
-Accordingly, the Group estimated the recoverable amounts of its assets using a value-in-use calculation based on the discounted cash flow method.
-Such assessment requires, inter alia, management's estimation on the expected future cash flows from the assets and a suitable discount rate in order to calculate the present value of those cash flows.
+Management is required to perform an impairment assessment on an asset if there is an indicator that the recoverable amount of the asset may be lower than its carrying amount.
+The Group performed an assessment of its property, plant and equipment and right-of-use assets in accordance with Hong Kong Accounting Standard ("HKAS") 36 Impairment of Assets issued by the HKICPA and concluded that there was no impairment indicator on these assets as the container shipping business has been highly profitable in current year and the Group's market capitalisation during the year was consistently higher than its net asset values.

-Given the complexity and judgmental nature of the impairment assessment, we considered this a key audit matter.
+Given the significance of the carrying amount of the these assets to the Group and the judgmental nature of the impairment indicator assessment, we considered this a key audit matter.